eps0003/kag-sync/README.md

 ### 6. Remove the object when it no longer needs to be synced

 This frees up the object ID for use by another synced object in the future.
-If this isn't done, a long-running server could exhaust all available IDs, causing major issues.
+If this isn't done, objects won't be garbage collected and will continue to consume memory, and the server could eventually exhaust all available IDs, causing major issues.

 ```angelscript
 // Synced objects must be removed on the server